A traditional IRA lets you postpone taxes

 The sooner, the better

-The younger you are when you open your IRA, the greater your saving potential because you get that tax-free compounding clock ticking longer and harder for you.
+The younger you are when you open your IRA, the greater your saving potential because you get that tax-free compounding clock ticking longer for you.